Sarah Iversen

-Sarah Iversen (born 10 April 1990) is a Danish handball player for Herning-Ikast Håndbold and the Danish national team.
+Sarah Aaberg Iversen (born 10 April 1990) is a Danish handball player for Ikast Håndbold and the Danish national team.

 She made her debut on the Danish national team on 19 March 2015, against France.

 She represented Denmark at the 2017 World Women's Handball Championship in Germany.

 She is the elder sister of handballer Rikke Iversen.

+Career

+Iversen played youth handball at SNIK, Lyngby HK and Virum-Sorgenfri HK.
+In 2008 she switched to second tier side Nordkøbenhavn Håndbold.
+After a year she switched to Nykøbing Falster Håndbold.

+In 2012/2013 season, she moved to HC Odense, but returned to Nykøbing Falster after 4 seasons.

+In the 2018/2019 season, she moved to Herning-Ikast Håndbold.
+In her first season, she won the Danish Cup.
+In the summer of 2020, she took a break due to pregnancy, which made her miss the 2020 European Women's Handball Championship.

+In 2023, she won the EHF European League with Ikast Håndbold.